cosmetic and Covid 19 Shutdown

 While this COVID-19 situation is getting sorted out, offer free virtual consultations for a limited time.

-Add this to every email you send and social post you upload.
+Add this to every email you send and social posts you upload.
 This is how you build a solid list of interested people who want your services.

 These above suggestions will help you gain exposure to new prospective patients and give your staff plenty of follow up tasks once they return to the office.